The gated process

 Below is an image showing the timing of the gates or view a timetable of the gated process.

-For more information see PR19 final determinations: Strategic regional water resource solutions appendix and the 2021 SRO Guidance.
+For more information see PR19 final determinations: Strategic regional water resource solutions appendix and the 2021 strategic regional water resource solutions guidance.